Submit a Review & Earn an Amazon Gift Card

-Keywords: Fatostatin A, supplier, sterol, regulatory, element, binding, proteins, SREBPs, SREBP1, SREBP2, inhibition, inhibitors, inhibits, antiproliferatives, 125B11, FatostatinA, SREBP, Tocris Bioscience
+Keywords: Fatostatin A, Fatostatin A supplier, sterol, regulatory, element, binding, proteins, SREBPs, SREBP1, SREBP2, inhibition, inhibitors, inhibits, antiproliferatives, 125B11, FatostatinA, SREBP, 4444, Tocris Bioscience

-Currently there are no citations for Fatostatin A. Do you know of a great paper that uses Fatostatin A from Tocris?
-If so please let us know.
+Do you know of a great paper that uses Fatostatin A from Tocris?
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review Fatostatin A and earn rewards!

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image

 $25/€18/£15/$25CAN/¥75 Yuan/¥1250 Yen for a review with an image

 $10/€7/£6/$10 CAD/¥70 Yuan/¥1110 Yen for a review without an image

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!